 - tortilla chips or warmed flour or corn tortillas

-Or serve with a few side and main dishes for a hearty meal:
+Or serve with a few sides or main dishes for a hearty meal:

-- Sides: Serve with as side of Cilantro Lime Rice, Quick + Easy Refried Beans, or Instant Pot Black Beans.
+- Sides: Serve with a side of Cilantro Lime Rice, Quick + Easy Refried Beans, or Instant Pot Black Beans.

 - Tacos: Serve with these Vegan Black Bean Tacos, Grilled Baja Tofu Tacos, or Poblano Taco Sliders.